shapely/shapely/docs/manual.rst

 .. function:: shapely.snap(geom1, geom2, tolerance)

    Snaps vertices in `geom1` to vertices in the `geom2`.
-A copy of the snapped geometry is returned.
+A deep copy of the snapped geometry is returned.
 The input geometries are not modified.

    The `tolerance` argument specifies the minimum distance between vertices for them to be snapped.